 All kidding aside, from time to time I need to turn on the oven for more than a frozen pizza when I need to bake a cake and decorate it in a festive way to help celebrate certain occasions.
 Recently I was reminded of a way my mom used to decorate cakes and immediately wanted to share it with you.

-After it cools, I say to myself “Oh, I will just disguise all the imperfections with lots of icing”, but then as I begin to ice – the top slides off – yes it has happened, or the crumbs from the cake mix in with the icing – not pretty.
+After it cools, I say to myself “Oh, I will just disguise all the imperfections with lots of icing”, but then as I begin to ice – the top slides off – yes it has happened, or the crumbs from the cake, mix in with the icing – not pretty.

-My mom found curled ribbon gift toppers at the dollar store and used them as the perfect way to decorate a cake when you are not a cake decorator, have no time to get out piping bags and food coloring, or want to do something a little different.
+My mom found a curled ribbon gift toppers at the dollar store and used them as the perfect way to decorate a cake when you are not a cake decorator, have no time to get out piping bags and food coloring, or want to do something a little different.

-She glued the center of the curled ribbons to the little white plastic risers that hold up the inside center of a pizza box so the pizza cheese doesn’t stick to the inside lid.
+Option 1: My mom attached the curled ribbons to the top of the cake so it was secure by gluing the center of the curled ribbons to the little white plastic risers that hold up the inside center of a pizza box so the pizza cheese doesn’t stick to the inside lid.

 They are much smaller, but work just as well.
 If you don’t have any – all you need is something that has a flat surface to glue the ribbons to and a thin section to press into the cake.

-Add the second bunch on top of the first, but in the other direction so the center of each bunch of curled ribbons intersects on top of the candle holder.
+2. Add the second bunch on top of the first, but in the other direction so the center of each bunch of curled ribbons intersects on top of the candle holder.

-Glue the last bunch on top of the second, but on the diagonal so that the ribbons are evenly placed around the candle holder.
+3. Glue the last bunch on top of the second, but on the diagonal so that the ribbons are evenly placed around the candle holder.

-Once the glue is cool, press the candle holder into the center of the cake and arrange the ribbon curls if necessary.
+4. Once the glue is cool, press the candle holder into the center of the cake and arrange the ribbon curls if necessary.
 All imperfections hidden, just festive and ready to WOW the crowd.
 When it is time to cut the cake, simply remove the ribbons and place around the sides of the cake plate so the cake still looks festive.